Safety at Xavier

 How Safe is Xavier

-Families and students are always concerned about safety and want to know "How safe is the Xavier campus?" simply and directly, Very Safe.
-Campus crimes decreased by 13% since the 2009-2010 academic year, even though the residential population on campus grew by 17%.
-In fact, personal property crime has declined 30% since 2010, a trend that continues.
+Families and students are always concerned about safety and want to know “How safe is the Xavier campus?” simply and directly, Very Safe.
+Campus crimes decreased by 27% during the 2009-2010 academic year as compared to the previous year, even though the residential population on campus grew by 17%.
+In fact, personal and property crimes have remained flat over the last four years.
 However, it is important to note Xavier is part of a larger urban community and we make the personal safety and security of all students, faculty, staff and visitors a top priority.

 The Greater Cincinnati Community